Elkay Manufacturing: History

-In 2010, Elkay launched the EZH2O Water Bottle Filler, which has been recognized for contributing to keeping plastic bottles out of landfills.
+In 2009, Elkay launched the EZH2O Water Bottle Filler, which has been recognized for contributing to keeping plastic bottles out of landfills.
 The unique counter on the unit allowed for users to see how many bottles had been saved from landfills at a particular location, which had the effect of “making the thing go viral”.
-The EZH2O first came about when Elkay business travelers started noticing their fellow travelers doing "the airport dance."
-More people were toting plastic water bottles.
-Rather than drinking from the fountain, they wanted to refill those jugs.
-It wasn't working.
-The dance was a sort of shuffle done by travelers trying to tilt bottles at the proper angle for refilling without splashing water on their shoes.
+The EZH2O first came about when Elkay business travelers started noticing their fellow travelers at water fountains trying to tilt their plastic water bottles at the proper angle for refilling without splashing water on their shoes.

-In 2013, Elkay Manufacturing, won an international trade case involving anti-dumping and anti-subsidy petitions filed by the company and "unlawful pricing by Chinese producers of drawn stainless steel sinks which caused material injury to ELKAY Manufacturing Company and other domestic producers."
+In 2013, Elkay Manufacturing won an international trade case involving anti-dumping and anti-subsidy petitions filed by the company and "unlawful pricing by Chinese producers of drawn stainless steel sinks, which caused material injury to ELKAY Manufacturing Company and other domestic producers."

 Elkay acquired Interior Systems, Inc. in 2017, growing Elkay's business into the interior design, build, and commercial project management space.
 Interior Systems’ nationwide presence in the restaurant, education, hospitality, and retail markets was a natural fit when Elkay looked to expand business operations.
 Elkay Interior Systems later acquired competitors in China, Austria and Washington, DC.

-Elkay sold its Wood Products Division to ACPI in January, 2019.
+It was announced in November 2018 that Elkay's Wood Products Division would be acquired by ACPI.

-In October, 2019, Ric Phillips replaced Tim Jahnke as President and CEO.
+In October, 2019, Ric Phillips replaced Tim Jahnke as president and CEO.
 In March 2020, Elkay announced the retirement of Board Chairman Ron Katz.
 Former President and CEO Tim Jahnke was named as his successor.

-In January 2020, the company celebrated its 100th Anniversary.
+In January 2020, the company celebrated its 100th anniversary.

-In February 2022, Zurn Water Solutions announced they had reached a "definitive agreement to combine" with Elkay, in an all-stock transaction.
+In February 2022, Zurn Water Solutions announced they had reached a "definitive agreement to combine" with Elkay, in an all-stock transaction valued at $1.56 billion.

 Products

 Elkay currently has four main product categories – Coolers; Sinks, Faucets and Accessories; Commercial Interior Design; Foodservice and Millwork.
-Their breadth of plumbing products includes 4,000 SKUs of kitchen sinks made of a variety of different materials.[2]
+Their breadth of plumbing products includes 4,000 SKUs of kitchen sinks made of a variety of different materials.
 Elkay manufactures residential kitchen and commercial products, such as sinks, bars, faucets, cabinets and commercial kitchen appliances.
-They are the largest sink manufacturer in the world and the largest water cooler offering in the market.[2]
-Most recently, Elkay elaborated on water cooler units by creating bottle filler units that can both retrofit to existing water cooler units, or stand-alone.
-These units decreased plastic waste through promotion of using reusable plastic bottles.
-Their most popular bottle filler unit model is the ezH2O.[12]
-Elkay products are sold through distributors, designers, home center establishments and various internet retailers.
+They are the largest sink manufacturer in the world and the largest water cooler offering in the market.